 When a student comes to the clinic during the day with a complaint of illness, their temperature will be checked by clinic personnel.
-If the student has a fever of 100 degrees or higher, is vomiting, has diarrhea, or other apparent illness, the parent/guardian will be notified.
-Otherwise, the student will return to class.
+If the student has a temperature (oral, axillary, tympanic or infrared) of 100 degrees or higher, is vomiting, has diarrhea, or other apparent illness, the parent/guardian will be notified.
+The student may return to school when symptoms have been improving for 24 hours and they are 24 hours free of fever, vomiting and diarrhea, without the use of medication.
+Students who do not appear ill or do not have active vomiting, diarrhea or temperature of 100 or higher will be returned to class.